DreamFrame: Enhancing Video Understanding via Automatically Generated QA and Style-Consistent Keyframes: Introduction

-Our approach not only addresses the limitations of current datasets for long videos but also paves the way for integrating advanced diffusion models to generate video data at higher frame rates.
-Moreover, our methodology allows for the generation of datasets without constraints on data volume, ensuring a high degree of diversity within the generated content.
-Additionally, it facilitates automatic annotation, significantly reducing the need for manual labor and associated costs.
-These advantages enhance the scalability, richness, and efficiency of dataset creation for long video understanding, marking a significant leap forward in the field.
-Examples from our generated long video instruction data are shown in Fig.~\ref{fig:fig1}.
+Our methodology provides an innovative solution for the limitations of current datasets: 1) DreamFrame allows for the generation of datasets without constraints on data volume, ensuring a high degree of diversity within the generated content.
+2) DreamFrame facilitates automatic annotation, significantly reducing the need for manual labor and associated costs.
+These advantages enhance the scalability, richness, and efficiency of dataset creation for video understanding.
+We hope that our preliminary exploration can offer promising insights for future research on automatic construction of video understanding datasets.
+Examples from our generated data are shown in~\autoref{fig:teaser}.